Privacy Policy

 7. Your Rights

 You may request access, correction, deletion, or restriction of data that we actually control.
-You may also object to processing based on legitimate interests and change the recommendedTelemetry and crash diagnostics settings in the App.
+You may also object to processing based on legitimate interests and change the crash diagnostics setting in the App.

 To make a request, email cubaster@proton.me and describe the data and action involved.
 For already-uploaded crash diagnostics, include the Diagnostic ID shown in the App's diagnostics settings, or a report ID if available.
+For protected-payload access data, use the authenticated deletion control in the App or include the Protected Install ID shown there.
+For first-party multiplayer security logs, include the player username and the approximate date and time of the connection.
 We aim to complete deletion requests within 30 days unless a longer period is required by law, security, abuse prevention, or request verification.
 We may request minimal information needed to verify the request and prevent abuse.

 If GDPR, UK GDPR, or similar rules apply to you, you may also contact the relevant supervisory authority.